Harnessing Edge Computing

 - Data is processed and stored at the source: This eliminates the need to transfer data to the cloud, making processing more efficient and reducing energy consumption.

 - Edge can be used to extend or replace IT infrastructure: Organizations now have a choice as to whether to contract their computing needs to off-site cloud vendors or to deploy IT infrastructure within their edge sites.
 As a result, they gain flexibility and can align workloads to meet key goals and requirements.

 - Edge sites can be managed remotely: Powerful remote monitoring and management capabilities enable IT teams to configure, update and troubleshoot devices.
-With out-of-bound management capabilities, they can perform these functions even when corporate networks are down.
+With out-of-band management capabilities, they can perform these functions even when corporate networks are down.

 - Liquid cooling gives edge operators more options: Edge computing often enables high-performance workloads such as data analytics and ML.
 This increases the number of racks required, causing temperatures to exceed the cooling capabilities of traditional air-cooled solutions.
 Liquid cooling can effectively maintain temperatures, even in edge sites that lack water supplies.

 - Edge sites use hardware that’s already available: Hyperscale computing centers thrive on using the most advanced technology.
 Edge computing often utilizes mainstream technology, including servers, smartphones, operational technology such as production equipment, desktop computers, and internet gateways.
 It’s likely you already have some of the components you need to get started with edge.

 - Edge applications provide powerful insights: IoT/edge applications water leaks, unoptimized processes, and other issues that could save billions of dollars and reduce carbon emissions.
 For example, U.S. commercial buildings waste 30% of the energy they use, according to the U.S. Department of Energy.
 So reducing that waste with IoT and edge computing can contribute to a greener planet.